XAML Essentials

 XAML Namespace

 XAML namespace was a feature inherited from xml, it allows to import namespaces at any level of element, and all of its child elements within the scope can access the namespace.
-A namespace follows syntax of xmlns[:<alias>]
+A namespace follows syntax of xmlns[:<alias>], where <alias> is available as identifier in scope, either as attribute name or a interpolated uri using another namespace alias.

 NOTE